Sue9104/web-manual/getting-started/workflow.md

 - Scenarios

-  - **Wrong translation**: guest opens an issue to point out the error, and owner agrees on that and revives the translation.
+  - **Wrong translation**: guest opens an issue to point out the error, then owner agrees on that and revives the translation.

     ![](/assets/open_issue.png)

-  - **More entries**: owner adds more entries to the project.
+  - **More entries**: owner uploads a new file to the project.

     ![](/assets/upload.png)

 - Procedures

-  1. Owner assigns job to translator.
+  1. Owner assigns entries to translator.
     - **Wrong translation**: owner replies guest's issue and reassigns entry's translation to translator;
     ![](/assets/project_management.reply.png)
-    - **More entries**: owner assigns the translation of new entries to translator (step1).
+    - **More entries**: owner assigns the translation of new entries to translator (repeat step1).
     ![](/assets/project_management.assignment.png)
-  2. Translator contiously translates until approved by reviewer (step2)
+  2. Translator contiously translates until approved by reviewer (repeat step2)
-  3. Review reviews translation (step3).
+  3. Review reviews translation (repeat step3).
   4. Owner releases version.